Rer Bare people: Language and Traditions

-A British hunter, Colonel Swayne, who visited Imi in February 1893, relates that he was the guest of Gabba Oboho, a chief of the Adona, for several days.
+Their traditional way of life has been strongly connected to farming along the Shabelle River, with same families also involved in livestock keeping, particularly cattle and goats.
+Community relationships, family ties, cooperations and customary practices are important parts of social life.

-Reer Shabeele clan is also divided into 9 sub-clans including Isse, Gasar, Ali Maad, Duube digil, Baajimaal Mohammed, Maadle Guuled, Dagiine Digil, Geedow Ahmed, Muddora'do.
+A British hunter, Colonel Swayne, who visited Imi in February 1893, relates that he was the guest of Gabba Oboho, a chief of the Dubo clan, for several days.